rgies/agile-dashboard/README.md

 # agile-dashboard
-Dashboard with metrics for agile companies
+Dashboard with agile metrics based on Atlassian Jira.

 ## How to install